Travis Scott: Personal life

 Scott began dating media personality and businesswoman Kylie Jenner in April 2017.
 In February 2018, Jenner gave birth to their daughter.
 Jenner appeared in the music video for "Stop Trying to Be God", from Scott's third studio album Astroworld.
 They broke up in September 2019, but quarantined together during the COVID-19 pandemic for the sake of their daughter and ended up rekindling their relationship.
 On September 7, 2021, after weeks of speculation, Jenner revealed that she and Scott were expecting their second child.
 Jenner gave birth to their son in February 2022.
+The couple separated for a second time by January 2023.

-Controversies and legal issues
+Legal issues

 Incidents at performances

 Scott's performances have experienced a number of issues.
 At Lollapalooza in 2015, Scott was charged and arrested for disorderly conduct after inciting concertgoers to ignore security and rush the stage.
+For this, he would later plead guilty to reckless conduct and receive one year of supervised release.
 That same year, at the Openair Festival in Switzerland, he encouraged fans to attack a man who took his shoe while he was crowd-surfing, by stopping the concert and repeatedly telling the crowd to "fuck him up", while also spitting on him.

-In 2017, he was arrested for similar conduct to his Lollapalooza behavior after a performance in Northwest Arkansas.
+In 2017, he was arrested for similar conduct to his Lollapalooza behavior after a performance at the Walmart Arkansas Music Pavilion in Northwest Arkansas.
 That same year, a fan sued Scott and the organizers of a 2017 concert at Terminal 5 in Manhattan after falling from a balcony and being dragged on stage, blaming the fall on a crowd surge.
 In 2019, three people were trampled and injured as a crowd rushed to enter the compound at Astroworld.